Willam R. (Ralph) Martin

 Ralph married Sally Jo Smart on December 1, 1951, and their marriage of 66 years was filled with love and devotion for each other.
 Ralph and his brother Howard owned and operated the family business Martin Brothers Oil Company, a bulk oil and fuel distribution company, until retiring in 1975.
 These best of friends also operated beef farming operations and real estate ventures.

 In retirement Ralph often vacationed with his wife from Europe to Hawaii, and frequently lived in Corpus Christi, TX during winters.
 He was blessed with many grandchildren who he loved to play cards with.
 Ralph treasured his lifelong friendships, including 50 years in a couple’s bridge club.
 Over the years he enjoyed many hobbies such as making rock jewelry, gardening, woodworking, bird carving, and acrylic painting.
 In his later years Ralph resided with his daughter Laura.
-Ralph has 13 grandchildren and 12 great grandchildren.
+Ralph has one daughter, 3 sons, 13 grandchildren, 12 great grandchildren and 1 great great grandchild.

 The following are excerpts from a book Mr. Martin held in his archives, “The Story of the 187th Engineer Combat Battalion” Mr. Martin was one of 33 men who were transferred from the 555th Engineering Heavy Pontoon Battalion to become part of the new 187th Engineer Combat Battalion.
 This 1,200-member battalion was one of many battalions who became the assault troops of the Army.